SWAT-engineering/kiwi-air-monitor/README.md

 The sensors used specifically:

 - Unlike many cheaper CO2 sensors, the MH-Z19B is a NDIR style CO2 sensor, that after initial calibration has quite a good sensitivity.
 However, the accuracy cannot compete with industrial grade sensors (which cost 4 or 5 times as much).
-For our purposes, it might be a 50 ppm off, but the trend and the rough values are more than enough.
+For our purposes, it might be 50 ppm off, but the trend and the rough values are more than enough.
 - The BME280 is a cheap sensor that measures humidity, temperature and atmospheric pressure.
 [Tests](http://www.kandrsmith.org/RJS/Misc/Hygrometers/calib_many.html) have shown it to be accurate and stable.
 Depeding on how you configure it, the temperature is either a bit over the actual value or under.
 To save power and spare the chip, we've configured it in a sleep mode.
 - The optionally DS18B20 temperature sensor provides a more accurate temperature measurement.
 In most cases it's not needed, but we have room in both the code and the board to add this.
-- The optional SDS011 is a sensor that is also used in [Luftdaten](https://luftdaten.info/) project and advised by [the Dutch government](https://www.samenmetenaanluchtkwaliteit.nl/sensoren-voor-fijn-stof-pm25pm10).
+- The optional SDS011 is a sensor that is also used in [Luftdaten](https://luftdaten.info/) project and is advised by [the Dutch government](https://www.samenmetenaanluchtkwaliteit.nl/sensoren-voor-fijn-stof-pm25pm10).